thomastzhou/dmdb2021-katacoda/exercise_02/step1.md

 #### Installing a DBMS

 We first install a DBMS in Ubuntu.
-Here we will install PostgreSQL and use it as an example.
+Here we will install PostgreSQL 13 and use it as an example.

 ##### Setup

 Like all software, to install a DBMS, we need to set-up our environments and dependencies.
 This process is particularly easy for installing PostgreSQL in Ubuntu.
-We first step-up the `apt-get` environment as follows:
+We first set-up the `apt-get` environment as follows:

 `apt-get install wget ca-certificates`{{execute}}